-Here is a quick snapshot of 10 common health problems and how to prevent them:
+Here is a quick snapshot of 10 common health problems and how to prevent them.

+This post was written by a contributor for The Koala Mom.
+This post contains affiliate links; I earn from qualifying purchases.
 I am not a medical professional.
 The contents of this article are for information purposes only and do not constitute medical advice.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.

 1. Carpal Tunnel Syndrome

 With so many people working in tech-related industries, it should be no surprise that carpal tunnel syndrome is on the rise.
 This is a painful health issue that can cause near-debilitating symptoms including full numbness and loss of strength in an afflicted hand.

 Thankfully, it can be prevented by simply practicing good forearm and wrist posture in dexterous-centric tasks and implementing frequent breaks.

 Victims of sleep apnea tend to experience extreme insomnia, wake up throughout the night, snore very loudly, and stop breathing for short periods.
 All of these greatly impact a person’s ability to get a good night sleep.
 Sleep apnea can also cause other health problems as well because of the reduced oxygen the person receives when they stop breathing.